dreavjr/cookadream/README.md

 ```
 git clone https://github.com/dreavjr/cookadream.git
 cd cookadream
-python Cookadream.py
+python cookadream.py
 ```

-If you don't have ```git`` installed, you may download the [source from a release](https://github.com/dreavjr/cookadream/releases), and unzip / untar it on the location, using the graphical interface or one of the sequences below:
+If you don't have ```git``` installed, you may download the [source from a release](https://github.com/dreavjr/cookadream/releases), and unzip / untar it on the location, using the graphical interface, or one of the sequences below in the command-line:

 ```
 unzip cookadream-0.1.0.zip
 cd cookadream-0.1.0
-python Cookadream.py
+python cookadream.py
 ```

 or